 What Could Have Caused the Dogs’ Blue Fur?

-After several attempts, the volunteers were unable to capture these animals.
+After several attempts, the volunteers were unable to capture the animals.
 “They probably rolled in some blue liquid that stained their fur.
 We suspect this substance leaked from an old portable toilet; however, we have not yet been able to confirm these suspicions,” said Jennifer Betz, a veterinarian and the project leader for “Dogs of Chernobyl.”
 Dr. Betz added that her team does not believe the dogs’ coloration is related to radiation in Chernobyl.

 After the Chernobyl disaster, local residents had to leave behind their beloved pets, which have managed to survive and even thrive in the abandoned lands surrounding the power plant.